Your music is earning five types of royalties right now. You're probably only collecting one.

 Three steps.
 That's it.

 As soon as you book, we'll send you a complimentary Catalog Health Checklist.
-It's the same 12-point diagnostic Keith uses to evaluate new catalogs.
+It covers the same checks Keith ran at Universal before any release went live: ISRC accuracy, global PRO registration, mechanical society registration, MusicBrainz listing, Discogs listing, Apple Music formatting, publisher credits, UPC ownership, neighbouring rights status, artist profile sync, DDEX compliance, and asset folder completeness.
 Run it yourself before the call.
-Most artists find at least three things they didn't know were missing.
+Most artists find at least three gaps they didn't know existed.
 It's yours to keep either way.
+Your checklist is sent automatically when your booking is confirmed.